Now, I won’t sit here and type out lies to you, my friend. My scalp psoriasis is not cured. Nor is it possible to cure scalp psoriasis.

 I have also heard good things about Dr. Bronner’s Pure Castile Unscented Liquid as a shampoo for scalp psoriasis sufferers, though I haven’t personally used it (thus have no comments toward its viability).

-I hope that was helpful for many of you.
-If you have any questions, please feel free to comment down below and I’ll do my best to get back to you.
+I hope this was helpful for many of you.
+If you have any questions, please feel free to comment down below and I’ll get back to you.

 Love and light,